aerni/snipcart-api/README.md

 // Get a product by ID.
 SnipcartApi::get()->product('product_id')->send();

 // Update a product by ID.
+This requires parameter methods.
 SnipcartApi::put()->product('product_id')->send();

 // Delete a product by ID.